-Bladder infections are more common in women than in men.
+Bladder infections are more common in girls and women than in boys and men.

 Symptoms of a bladder infection can range from mild to severe, and may include:

 Symptoms of a bladder infection in children depend on the age of the child.
-A very young child may cry when urinating or may vomit due to the bladder infection.
+A very young child with a bladder infection may only have a fever.
+Or he or she may cry when urinating or may vomit.
 It may be hard to know if the symptoms are a result of urinary problems or another cause.